CICD Analysis explained

 What is the CICD analysis?

 The CICD analysis is a method for analyzing the external environment of a company.
 The model is mainly used for marketing purposes.
-Its use reveals insights into the opportunities and threats in an organization’s market environment, and is thus linked to Porter’s SWOT or Five Forces Model.
+Its use reveals insights into the opportunities and threats in an organization’s market environment, and is thus linked to Porter’s Five Forces Model.
 The output of the CICD analysis serves as input for the aforementioned tools.

 CICD is an acronym for: